botanix-labs/Macbeth/docs/docker_setup.md

 > > To build poa-node locally for feature or refactor testing use `make build-docker-local`

+## Known issues

+- This setup is not tested on Windows.
+- You may see `permission denied` errors running `make clean-docker-local` on Ubuntu.
+  Use `sudo` to remove CometBFT data files.

 ## Getting Help

 If you have any questions, first see if the answer to your question can be found in the [book][https://docs.botanixlabs.xyz/botanix-labs/].